rag3047/cassis-verif/README.md

 ## How To Build & Run

 Building the project requires a Docker installation.
-Note: When using the `cassis` preset, the first build might take well above 10 minutes!
-Also, the `cassis` build stage generates a lot of log output which might be clipped at some point.
-To see full log output while building, [disable buildkit](https://stackoverflow.com/questions/65819424/is-there-a-way-to-increase-the-log-size-in-docker-when-building-a-container).
+Note: When using the `cassis` preset, the first build might take approximately 15 minutes to build the RTEMS sources!

 - Start by cloning this repo and navigate into the project root using your preferred editor.
 - Create a `.env` file in the project root (see `.env.example` for a list of all available env vars).